Trump Attorney Cohen May Have Received Russian Payments, New Document Alleges

 The material supporting Avenatti's "executive summary," if substantiated, could show a direct financial relationship between Cohen and a powerful Russian at a time when Justice Department special counsel Robert Mueller is investigating whether the Trump campaign may have conspired with the Russian attack on the 2016 election.

-Cohen played an important role in that campaign but he has denied vigorously that there was any conspiracy with Russians.
+Cohen played an important role in that campaign but has denied vigorously that there was any conspiracy with Russians.

-Trump also denies there was any collusion between his campaign and Russia's active measures effort against the 2016 presidential race.
+Trump also denies there was any collusion between his campaign and Russia's active measures against the 2016 presidential race.
 The president points to the report of the Republican majority on the House intelligence committee — that cleared Trump and his campaign of any wrongdoing — and says the ongoing Mueller and Senate intelligence committee investigations amount to a "witch hunt."